Asaaj/custom-views-presentation/definitions.md

 - Views and adaptors can be composed together.
 - <code>operator|</code> is used for composition.
 - A series of things connected with a pipe is often called a "pipeline".
-- To be complete, pipelines need source data.
+- To be "complete", pipelines need source data.

 </div>